Exact G$_2$-structures on compact quotients of Lie groups: The solvable case

 {\bf Acknowledgements.} A.F.~and A.R.~were supported by GNSAGA of INdAM and by the project PRIN 2017 ``Real and Complex Manifolds: Topology, Geometry and Holomorphic Dynamics''.
 L.M.M.~acknowledges financial support by a FPU Grant (FPU16/03475) and its research stay program (EST19/00747).
+The authors would like to thank the anonymous referee for the valuable comments and suggestions that helped in improving the presentation of the results.

 In this appendix, we list the structure equations of all six-dimensional unimodular decomposable solvable non-nilpotent Lie algebras that exist up to isomorphism. {

 }